-- 2.1.
+2.1.
 Matters Appropriate for IG Investigation.
-Complaints of any one of the "Big Three" issues reprisal, restriction, or improper mental health evaluation referral must be handled within the IG system.
+Complaints of reprisal and restriction must be handled within the IG system.
 At their discretion, IGs may also choose to investigate other types of alleged wrongdoing, including abuse of authority; fraud, waste or abuse; and other violations of a law or regulation.
-AFI 90-301 provides more guidance on matters that are and are not appropriate for IG investigation; this guide seeks to merely highlight certain issues for IOs. - 2.1.1.
+AFI 90-301 provides more guidance on matters that are and are not appropriate for IG investigation; this guide seeks to merely highlight certain issues for IOs.

+2.1.1.
 Reprisal.
-Reprisal is a violation of Title 10 of the United States Code, Section 1034.
-Reprisal occurs when a responsible management official (RMO) takes (or threatens to take) an unfavorable personnel action; or withholds (or threatens to withhold) a favorable personnel action, to retaliate against a member of the armed forces who made or prepared to make a protected communication.
+Reprisal is a violation of Title 10 of the United States Code (U.S.C.), Section 1034.
+Reprisal occurs when a responsible management official $(RMO)^1$ takes (or threatens to take) an unfavorable personnel action; or withholds (or threatens to withhold) a favorable personnel action, against a member of the armed forces who made or prepared, or was perceived as making or preparing to make, a protected communication.
 Any lawful communication, regardless of the subject, to an IG or to Congress, is considered protected.
 Additionally, a protected communication occurs when a member who reasonably believes he/she has evidence of a violation of law or regulation (regardless of whether he/she is the victim), makes a lawful communication disclosing this to an authorized recipient, such as a commander or first sergeant.

-AFI 90-301 sets forth an "acid test" for evaluating reprisal allegations, and this "acid test" is fully defined in DoD IGDG 7050.6, Chapter 2.
+Air Force Complaints Resolution Program Supplemental Guide (AFCRPSG), Attachment 18, sets forth an "acid test" for evaluating reprisal allegations.
 The "acid test" consists of four questions:

-1. Did the member make or prepare a communication protected by statute?
+1. Did the military member make or prepare to make a communication protected by statute, DoD Directive, or AFI 90-301?